Zaatari Refugee Camp

 Following graduation, Lakhote worked at MIT’s Abdul Latif Jameel Poverty Action Lab (J-PAL) in Bangalore, India, where she contributed to experiment and survey design, field implementations, high-quality data collection, data processing, and analysis.
 In this position, she worked with Professors Arun Chandrasekhar and Emily Breza on research in social network theory.
 More recently, Lakhote was a predoctoral research assistant at Stanford University’s Institute for Economic Policy Research, working with Professors Arun Chandrasekhar and Melanie Morten.

 At The Pearson Institute, Lakhote hopes to utilize her scholarship to explore new ideas to pursue a career in development economics.
 Her research focuses on discrimination in public goods access for disadvantaged groups in urban India and was selected as a 2020-2021 Urban Doctoral Fellow with the Mansueto Institute for Urban Innovation.
-She is fluent in English, Hindi, and Marathi.
+She is fluent in English, Hindi and Marathi.